joshclowater/party-mouth/README.md

 Launches the test runner in the interactive watch mode.

+### `npm test -- --coverage`

+Runs all of the tests and outputs a code coverage report.

 ### `npm run build`

-Builds the app for production to the `build` folder.
+Builds the app for production in the `build` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.
 The build is minified and the filenames include the hashes.
 Open [http://localhost:5000](http://localhost:5000) to view it in the browser.